Anatomizing Deep Learning Inference in Web Browsers: Implications and Suggestions

 \section{Implications and Suggestions}

 This section discusses a series of actionable implications based on our findings.

 \textit{\textbf{For Web browser vendors:}} \textbf{(1) Extend Wasm SIMD instructions (Finding 1)}.
 Limited SIMD instructions in Wasm hinder the potential optimization.
 Browser vendors can consider extending the SIMD instructions with more features, such as FMA and data-moving instructions.
-This enhancement can empower the in-browser inference to leverage advanced hardware capabilities better. \textbf{(2) Support loading pre-compiled WebGL binaries (Finding 1)}.
-Browser vendors can consider extending the WebGL API to accommodate the loading of pre-compiled binaries, to avoid time-consuming in-browser WebGL shader compilation.
-This improvement can not only benefit the in-browser inference but also enhance the performance of other Web applications.
+This enhancement can empower the in-browser inference to leverage advanced hardware capabilities better.

+There are two possible approaches to extending SIMD capabilities for enhanced in-browser inference performance.
+The first is updating the Wasm SIMD specification to include longer SIMD instructions, aiming for transparency in higher-level applications.
+This approach would require effort support from browser vendors to add support in browser Wasm VM, and may also require effort within the Web community to refine the Wasm specification.
+The second is adding browser extensions for DL inference.
+As in-browser inference grows and more Web services integrate DL models, this approach requires to development of browser extensions specifically for DL models.
+These extensions could enable the browser itself to execute kernels like matrix multiplication directly, providing interfaces to the JavaScript side.
+Since browsers can directly access native resources, they are well-positioned to implement extended SIMD capabilities.
+This method would only require support from browser vendors.